marcjermaine-pontiveros/ag-ui-hello-world/AG-UI-Tutorial.md

 ### Next Steps

+1. **Try the Working Examples**: Run `python server.py` and `python client.py` to experience the full system
+2. **Run the Demo**: Execute `python demo.py` to see all features in action
-1. **Build Your Own Agents**: Create specialized agents for your specific use cases
+3. **Build Your Own Agents**: Create specialized agents for your specific use cases
-2. **Tool Ecosystem**: Develop reusable tool libraries for common operations
+4. **Extend the Tool Set**: Add new tools to the ToolAgent for your domain
+5. **Advanced State Management**: Enhance the StateAgent with persistent storage
-3. **Advanced Workflows**: Implement multi-agent coordination and complex state machines
+6. **Multi-Agent Workflows**: Implement agent coordination and handoffs
-4. **Performance Optimization**: Profile and optimize for high-throughput scenarios
+7. **Performance Optimization**: Profile and optimize for high-throughput scenarios

-5. **Community Contribution**: Share your agents and tools with the AG-UI ecosystem
+**Ready-to-Use Files:**
+- `server.py` - Complete multi-agent server implementation
+- `client.py` - Full-featured interactive client
+- `demo.py` - Comprehensive feature demonstration
+- `requirements.txt` - All necessary dependencies

 For more information and examples, visit the [AG-UI Dojo](https://github.com/ag-ui-protocol/dojo) and consult the official documentation at [docs.ag-ui.com](https://docs.ag-ui.com/llms-full.txt).